MohammadAkeel/Techplement/week1-tasks/README.md

 Here's a brief overview of the code structure:

-generate_password(length, sequence):Generates a random password segment of the given length from the provided sequence. get_input(prompt): Prompts the user for input and validates it as a positive integer. main(): Main function that handles the user inputs, validates them, and generates the final password.
+generate_password(length, sequence): Generates a random password segment of the given length from the provided sequence. get_input(prompt): Prompts the user for input and validates it as a positive integer. main(): Main function that handles the user inputs, validates them, and generates the final password.